akgeni/Movie_Review_Sentiment_Predictor_WebApp/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)
 # Movie_Review_Sentiment_Predictor_WebApp

-A web application in Flask backed by ML models trained over acllmdb dataset predicts whether sentiment in the review is positive or negative with % probability.
+A web application in Flask backed by LSTM, trained over acllmdb dataset predicts whether sentiment in the review is positive or negative.

-SGDClassifier is trained using mini-batches of input data to scale better.
+LSTM of 128 hidden layers with recurrent dropout and sigmoid activation is trained to capture long term contexts.
+It stores all the user reviews in sqlite database so that model can be improved later.

+• Accuracy – 99.09% on test set.

 It stores all the reviews in sqlite database so that model can be improved later.